laguilar359/Group1_Project2/Project 2 - NLP and Trading.md

 **Dependencies/Import information is located at the bottom of this guide.**

-# II.
-Summary of Findings
+# I. Summary of Findings

 We determined that using Natural Language Processing - specifically sentiment of financial articless to analyze stock movement/make predictions of stock movement did generate a good model, indicating a trading strategy based on the analysis could be successful.